Krazete/sgm/README.md

 ### Options (Fighter Settings)

-You can modify the tier, level, and ability levels of the displayed fighters from this menu.
+You can modify the tier, level, still tree, and ability levels of the displayed fighters from this menu.

 #### Stats

-When the tier or level settings are changed, the attack, health, and fighter score values on each card are recalculated.
+When the tier, level, or skill tree settings are changed, the attack, health, and fighter score values on each card are recalculated.
 The formulas used in these calculations are as follows:

 * `ATK_BOOST = {NO_ATK_NODES: 1, ALL_ATK_NODES: 1.5}`